Chase County, Kansas: 19th century

 In 1806, Zebulon Pike led the Pike Expedition westward from St Louis, Missouri, of which part of their journey followed the Cottonwood River through modern Chase County.

 In 1859, Chase County was established within the Kansas Territory.

 In 1871, the Atchison, Topeka and Santa Fe Railway extended a main line from Emporia to Newton.
 In 1887, Atchison, Topeka and Santa Fe Railway built a branch line from Neva (3 miles west of Strong City) to Superior, Nebraska.
 This branch line connected Strong City, Neva, Rockland, Diamond Springs, Burdick, Lost Springs, Jacobs, Hope, Navarre, Enterprise, Abilene, Talmage, Manchester, Longford, Oak Hill, Miltonvale, Aurora, Huscher, Concordia, Kackley, Courtland, Webber, Superior.
 At some time, the line from Neva to Lost Springs was pulled but the right of way has not been abandoned.
 This branch line was originally called "Strong City and Superior line" but later the name was shortened to the "Strong City line".
 In 1996, the Atchison, Topeka and Santa Fe Railway merged with Burlington Northern Railroad and renamed to the current BNSF Railway.

 The south-western border one mile "notch" into Marion County was established under unusual circumstances.
 A murder had occurred and Marion County didn't want to have the trial, so a section one mile wide and eighteen miles long was permanently ceded to Chase County to ensure the murder had occurred there.

 20th century

 In 1931, Notre Dame coach Knute Rockne died in a plane crash a few miles southwest of Bazaar, in Chase County, Kansas.

 In 1991, the county was the subject of the book: PrairyErth: (A Deep Map).

 In 1996, the Tallgrass Prairie National Preserve was established in the county.

+The center of population of Kansas is located in Cottonwood Falls, Kansas, about four miles north of Strong City.